One of the more unpleasant issues that may arise while breastfeeding or pumping is getting a clogged milk duct, mastitis.

 The affected area may become very red and very painful and hot to the touch.

 There may be red streaks extending outward from the affected area.
 The mother typically experiences flu-like symptoms including a high fever, chills, and headaches.

 An important note here is that not all cases of Mastitis are caused by infection.
 Mastitis again is inflammation of the breast so antibiotics are not used in every case to treat it.

-If the Mother is well (not running a fever or having flu-like symptoms) and it has been less than 24 hours since the symptoms started, then try the same methods listed above to clear the obstruction.
+If the Mother is well (not running a fever or having flu-like symptoms) and it has been less than 24 hours since the symptoms started, then try the same methods listed above for a clogged duct to clear the obstruction.

 Tylenol or Ibuprofen can be taken to help with pain and reduce swelling.

 If any of the following is true, however, please contact a doctor for treatment and advice right away:

 - It has been more than 24 hours since symptoms started and no improvement